bywatersolutions/booknet_report/README.md

     sudo chown INSTANCE-koha:INSTANCE-koha /var/lib/koha/INSTANCE/ftp_report.siteconfig.sh
     sudo chmod 600 /var/lib/koha/INSTANCE/ftp_report.siteconfig.sh

-Assuming that the branch data report is report number `20`, and the lendig data report is `21`, the cron entry in `/etc/init.d/koah-instance`.
-Some of this information may already be present in the file.
+Assuming that the branch data report is report number `20`, and the lendig data report is `21`, Add the following text to `/etc/init.d/koah-INSTANCE`.
+The file may or may not exist; add whatever is missing.
+The file should be owned by `root`.

     #!/bin/bash